rokicki/dots_and_triangles/README.md

 board, and utility routines to update the board position with a new edge and to calculate the number of new triangles created by a particular move.

+The result is dependent only on the arguments, and it contains tests for a base case, and recursive calls; this is a mathematical formulation, with no side effects.
+More concretely, this is a pure function.
+This can make reasoning about the program much easier.

 At each level, the "ply" of the search tree (the number of children nodes that need to be explored) is the number